FrogboyMV/TriggerDistance/README.md

 This plugin allows you to set up Player Touch activation that covers an area or line of tiles around it.
 It is mainly used to avoid duplicating the same Event multiple times in order to cover more than one square.
 By specifying your parameters in a comment on an Event page, the Player Touch Trigger can be fired when your Player is at a specified distance from the Event and/or on a certain axis.
 I've also added functionality to list specific modes of travel that will trigger an event.
 Now you can fly your airship to a floating island but not walk or sail into it from the ground.
 Yay!

+This plugin now also supports Event Touch triggers at a distance.
+A moving event with an Event Touch trigger will activate if it steps within range of the Player.

 ## Features
 * Adds the ability to specify which modes of travel will activate a Player Touch Trigger.